-This park covers over 522 acres and is visited by more than 12 million visitors each year.
-What makes the Great Smoky Mountains national forest popular is its waterfalls, elated mountains, and historical structures.
+This park covers over 522 acres and is visited by more than 12 million of nature lovers each year.
+What makes the Great Smoky Mountains in Tennessee popular; is its waterfalls, elated mountains, and historical structures.
 Great Smoky Mountains National Park is the most visited destination, and eager tourists join this beautiful place to visit cades cove, barns, historic churches, and the Mountain Farm Museum.
 Autumn and summer are the best times to immerse yourself in the heart of the Great Smoky Mountains National Park.
 You may access this beautiful park from nearby cities such as Nashville, Atlanta, and Asheville.

 #26- Wrangell St Elias National Park and Preserve (Alaska)